8015. Cooperation on Administration and Methodology for SEA - China

 During the first exchange visit, in December 2014, a programme of exchange activities was organised in Beijing, to coincide with the visit of (then) Vice Minister of I&M Siebe Riedstra.
 Representatives from the Delta Commissioner staff and the NCEA, travelled to Beijing.
 A 2-day workshop was held in on SEA for urban planning and for water management.
 The workshop was attended by approximately 20 people, from MEP and ACEE, as well as the key research institutes on SEA in China.

 On the 4th of December a book launch was organized to formally present the joint publication on SEA effectiveness that was developed in the previous SEA exchange project.
 The book is titled: “Strategic Environmental Assessment Effectiveness; Learning from Experience in China and the Netherlands”.
 The book was presented by Mr Siebe Riedstra, and Mr Cheng Lifeng, DG, Department of Environmental Impact Assessment, of MEP.
-To view the pdf please go to http://www.eia.nl/en/our-work/advisory-reports/8006
+The PDF can be viewed here.

 The second exchange visit took place in September 2015 when a Chinese delegation visited the Netherlands.
 In keeping with the priorities in the SEA annex to the MoU, and the exchange that had taken place the December before, the programme focused on SEA for urban spatial planning and water planning.
 The Ministry of I&M, the NCEA, PBL, the Delta Commission staff, the Netherlands School for Public Administration, the city council of The Hague, and the European Commission all contributed to the programme.